-The LM2598 series of regulators are monolithic integrated circuits that provide all the active functions for a step-down (buck) switching regulator, capable of driving a 1-A load with excellent line and load regulation.
-These devices are available in fixed output voltages of 3.3 V, 5 V, 12 V, and an adjustable output version
+The LM2599 series of regulators are monolithic integrated circuits that provide all the active functions for a step-down (buck) switching regulator, capable of driving a 3-A load with excellent line and load regulation.
+These devices are available in fixed output voltages of 3.3 V, 5 V, 12 V, and an adjustable output version.

-The LM2598 is a member of the LM259x family.
+The LM2598 is a member of the LM259x family, with additional supervisory and performance features added.

-Requiring a minimum number of external components, these regulators are simple to use and include internal frequency compensation, improved line and load specifications, fixed-frequency oscillator, Shutdown/Soft-start, error flag delay and error flag output.
+Requiring minimum number of external components, these regulators are simple to use and include internal frequency compensation, improved line and load specifications, fixed-frequency oscillator, Shutdown and Soft-start, error flag delay, and error flag output.